mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Preventing concurrent disk failures

 Naively, the probability of two disks failing at once seems vanishingly small.
-Based on [Backblaze's stats](https://www.backblaze.com/blog/backblaze-hard-drive-stats-for-2020/), high-quality disk drives fail at a rate of 0.5-4% per year.
-A 4% risk per year is 2% chance in any given week.
-Two simultaneous failure would happen once every 48 years.
+Based on [Backblaze's stats](https://www.backblaze.com/blog/backblaze-hard-drive-stats-for-2020/), high-quality disk drives fail at 0.5-4% per year.
+A 4% risk per year is a 2% chance in any given week.
+Two simultaneous failures would happen once every 48 years.

 The problem is that disks aren't statistically independent.
 If one disk fails, its neighbor has a substantially higher risk of dying.
 This is especially true if the disks are the same model, from the same manufacturing batch, and have the same operating age.
 Given this, I did what I could to reduce the risk of concurrent disk failures.